 A webhook is an HTTP callback that passes system event information in JSON format from one application to another.
-In Qlik Sense SaaS, webhooks let you integrate Qlik Sense into your workflow by using Qlik Sense system events to trigger actions in a workflow.
-With webhooks, when a certain event happens in your Qlik Sense tenant, it automatically passes information about that event to another application of your choice.
+Webhooks let you integrate Qlik Cloud into your workflow by using Qlik Cloud system events to trigger actions in a workflow.
+With webhooks, when a certain event happens in your Qlik Cloud tenant, it automatically passes information about that event to another application of your choice.
 The application that receives the outbound webhook information can use it to trigger other tasks in the workflow.

 Webhooks can be created by users with a tenant admin role from the Management Console, or by all users from the Qlik Application Automation interface.
 To create a webhook, you need to provide the webhook with a URL that will receive the webhook data.
 This URL is called the webhook endpoint.